 Working women who are participants in the compulsory social insurance system are entitled to receive social benefits (that is, for whom the employer pays social contributions).

 Calculating a lump sum payment for parental leave – This social benefit is calculated only for working women.
-The amount is determined by social deductions for the last 12 months before the onset of social risk, regardless of the actual worked period.
-Payments are calculated by multiplying the previous 12 months’ average monthly income (from which social contributions were paid) by the corresponding number of days of leave, then subtract 10% for pension contributions.
+The amount is determined by social deductions for the last 12 months before the onset of social risk, regardless of the actually worked period.
+Payments are calculated by multiplying the previous 12 months average monthly income (from which social contributions were paid) by the corresponding number of days of leave, then subtracting 10% for pension contributions.

 Employees receive a monthly insurance payment to compensate for damage related to the loss of earnings (income) in connection with the degree of loss of occupational capacity from 30% to 100% inclusively.
 Insurers carry out these payments.